210913-CMSC142-G/Loli-code/readme.md

-# Finding the Shortest Path using three Different Algorithms
+# Finding the Shortest Path using Three Different Algorithms
 The shortest path problem is finding the shortest minimum cost path from a source to a specific destination in a network/graph.
 This is an NP (Nondeterministic Polynomial) Complete Problem, since it is a computational problem with many efficient solution algorithms.
 ## Introduction
    1.	**Graph** is a mathematical representation of a network and describes the relationship between lines and points.